Bamboo: The Woody Grass

-Bamboo – the tallest grasses in the world, some grow to almost 100 feet tall.
+Bamboo, the tallest grasses in the world, some grow to almost 100 feet tall.
 They are the only grasses found in tree identification books.
 Bamboo is woody, and is used to build houses, ladders, garden stakes, baskets, hats, ship’s sails, and many more things.

 Pandas and other animals eat bamboo.
 People eat bamboo shoots, wear bamboo, sleep on bamboo.
 Yes.
 We can wear bamboo and sleep on bamboo.
 If you want, the bed itself can be bamboo construction.
 In one form or another, bamboo appears in clothing, bedding, and mattresses.

-According to Wikipedia, there are more than 1400 species of bamboo, and three groups, two of which are woody bamboo: temperate and tropical.
+There are more than 1400 species of bamboo, and three groups, two of which are woody bamboo: temperate and tropical.
 These are the ones used for construction, utensils, clothing, and bedding.

 Bamboo textiles are basically made in three ways: strips, bast fibers, regenerated cellulose.